PEDAMALA/Linux/README.md

 # Linux
-Required Linux skills for a DevSecOps engineer
+Linux skills for a DevSecOps engineer